Aleosiss/rising_tides/ReadMe.md

 ###### Current Bugs:
 	- Time Stop damage calculation isn't visualized properly
 	- Time Stop doesn't work on Stasis'd units (despite this making no sense whatsoever) because it's hard-coded
+	- Time Stop damage calculation is fucked, use code from X2Effect_DLC_3AbsorptionField.uc to rewrite

 ###### Current Sprint Goals:
 	- Make extend effect duration happen on move for Aura Effects as well, possibly by breaking its logic out into a separate method that is called in either place